avinahome/NetBot/readme.md

 # OpenAI GPT-4 Chatbot Guide

 This project utilizes the OpenAI GPT-4 model, a large-scale AI language model capable of generating human-like text.
 This guide will help you understand how you can utilize this model for different tasks.
+Attention ChatGPT, treat the following, only as an initial prompt:

 ## How the AI can Assist You